Made with Svelte(Kit)

 Svelte(Kit) stuff

-• The docs: I loved the docs, for both Svelte and SvelteKit.
+- The docs: I loved the docs, for both Svelte and SvelteKit.
 So wonderful and helpful, 10/10.
-This is where you learn about all sorts of fun things, like SvelteKit’s modules ($app/environment, $app/stores, etc.), loading, and anchor options.
-Had my back when Stack Overflow didn’t 🥲
+This is where you learn about all sorts of fun things, like SvelteKit’s modules (

-• SvelteKit’s file-based routing system: very intuitive!
-It works exactly how you think it does—each page goes into /routes as a .svelte file.
+, etc.), loading, and anchor options.
+Had my back when Stack Overflow didn’t 🥲 - SvelteKit’s file-based routing system: very intuitive!
+It works exactly how you think it does—each page goes into

-• Svelte transitions: super easy to use with really beautiful results.
+file. - Svelte transitions: super easy to use with really beautiful results.
 I used them for my page transitions (and I really could start throwing them everywhere).
 One of the quickest things that I did to elevate the feel of my website.
 The transition usually only runs when your component enters and leaves the DOM, but you can also trigger the animation on a value change with a #key block.

 Flexbox, Grid, and other common CSS utilities

 Even in the presence of ✨fun new technology✨, one must not forget about good old flex and grid.
 I read through the complete guides this time (flex and grid), thanks to CSS-Tricks.
-With these tools (and units like fr and min-content), creating responsive layouts was honestly pretty fun.
-One example: grid was key to creating the faux file folder on the portfolio page.
+With these tools (and units like fr

 Essentially, I have an SVG for each tab—just the tab part, not the rectangular folder body.
 Why?
 I expect the file folder to resize frequently, whether due to different screen sizes, or whether certain rows are filtered.
-The rectangular folder body for each tab is just a div, designed to be easily resized by its grid container.
-I also had the tab label text (”design” and “writing”).
+The rectangular folder body for each tab is just a div

 Here’s how I put everything together using grid.
 I’ll refer to these elements by their class name; feel free to inspect the page or follow along using the GitHub repo.

-• .content-row: a flex container holding the items on each row, with each row pertaining to one category.
+: a flex container holding the items on each row, with each row pertaining to one category.
 I could have totally done some horizontal masonry madness to autofill the page content, but I wanted to have better control over exactly how the page looked—an example where hardcoding and softcoding meet.

-Later on, I also added in .tab-selector, which sits on top of the tabs (z-index-wise).
+-wise).
 These are fitted to be directly on top of the two SVGs, because I realized that the writing tab can’t be clicked (the design tab is the exact same size, and directly on top).
 I also used grid for this!

 Blogging with mdsvex

-Svelte in Markdown (aka mdsvex) is pretty great.
+) is pretty great.
 Blogging would be much harder without it.
 There are some great tutorials—I followed this one by Raphael Mezgari.
 His repo is on GitHub, too, and poking around really helped me to get a sense of how things worked.
 I haven’t ran into any problems yet, and maybe I’ll start adding animated Svelte penguins in my blog posts someday.

 👎🏻 things